ashrec04/iam_bot/README.md

 - ros-jazzy-nav2-amcl

 ## **Running the Package**
-This will take you through the steps on how to get iam bot running in Gazebo
+This will take you through the steps on how to get iam bot running
 ### 1) Activate the Workspace Environment
 ```
 source /opt/ros/jazzy/setup.bash